-"[The relatives of the servant must redeem him] because the Israelites are My servants, whom I brought out of Egypt."
+"[The relatives of the servant must redeem him] because the Children of Israel are slaves to Me, they are my slaves, whom I have taken out of the land of Egypt - I am Hashem, your G-d."
 (25:55)

 Some of us are so absorbed in our work during the six days of the workweek that it seems as if we have become slaves to it.
 Even on the Shabbat - the weekly "seventh year," on which we are supposed to "go free" - it is hard to free ourselves from the grip in which our work holds us.